 When looking for a gas double oven range, you'll want one with a wide Btu range on its burners.
-The burners that offer higher Btu numbers allow you to easily and quickly boil water, while the lower-Btu burners are necessary for simmering.
-Be cautious of using a burner with more power than you need for the type of cooking, as it could easily burn food or your cookware.
+The burners that offer higher Btu numbers allow you to quickly boil water, while the lower-Btu burners are necessary for simmering.
+Be cautious of using a burner with more power than you need for the type of cooking you’re doing, as it could easily burn food or your cookware.

 Most double ovens provide self-cleaning capabilities.
 With this function, you can remove debris and cooked-on food from your oven without harsh chemicals or much elbow grease.
 There are two common types of self-cleaning options on these ovens: heat and steam.
-With the heat cleaning, which is more common, your oven reaches a high temperature for a certain period of time to cook off spilled food and debris.
+With heat cleaning, which is more common, your oven reaches a high temperature for a certain period of time to cook off spilled food and debris.
 The other method uses steam to remove any baked-on mess.
-Steam is becoming a popular option, as it doesn't require harsh chemicals and it drastically reduces the amount of time it takes to clean the oven is drastically reduced from the heat self-cleaning.
+Steam is becoming a popular option as it doesn't require harsh chemicals and it drastically reduces the amount of time it takes to clean the oven.

 A small handful of double oven ranges provide defrost and dehydrate settings for foods you need to unfreeze or preserve.
 Some also feature a built-in meat probe.
 This allows you to check the internal temperature of your dishes with ease and without searching your drawer for your thermometer.